ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-gb.md

 - **Company name**:
 - **Contact email address**: (A valid email address where Microsoft can contact you)
-- **Complaint feedback email address**: (A valid email address where you will receive spam complaints)
+- **Complaint feedback email address**: (A valid email address where you will receive spam complaints.
+The **best practices** want the email to be in the form: **abuse@mydomain.com**.)

 Next, add your IP addresse(s) in the section `IP address or range`.

-When clicking on `Add new Network`, you will be asked to choose a contact email from their ISP to authorize the request.
+When clicking on `Add new Network`, you will be asked to choose a contact email to authorize the request.
+Enter the address **abuse@mydomain.com**  (obviously replace it with your own address) previously defined to receive spam complaints.

-The **best practices** want the email to be in the form: **abuse@mydomain.com**.

 Once the information is filled in, click on `Begin Setup` to transmit the request.
 Microsoft will then send you an `SNDS-JMRP Contract` email, and a second email to **mydomain.com**.